-Name of Director Number of Shares held Capacity and nature of interest Percentage of the associated corporation's issued share capital Mr. Jiang Ming Mr. Lin Chen Hsin 3,758 2,142 330 Directly beneficially owned Interest of controlled corporation Directly beneficially owned 37.58% 21.42% 3.30%
+Name of Director Number of Shares held Capacity and nature of interest % of the associated corporation's issued share capital Mr. Jiang Ming 3,758 Beneficial owner 37.58% Mr. Lin Chen Hsin 2,142 330 Interest in controlled corporation Beneficial owner 21.42% 3.30%

-Save as disclosed above, as at 31 March 2021, none of the Directors had any interests or short positions in the Shares, underlying Shares or debentures of the Company or any other associated corporations.
+Save as disclosed above, as at 31 March 2022, none of the Directors had or was deemed to have any interests or short positions in any Shares, underlying Shares or debentures of the Company or any of its associated corporations, as recorded in the register maintained by the Company pursuant to Section 352 of the SFO or required to notify the Company and the Stock Exchange pursuant to the Model Code.